jeweljohnsonj/obsidian_template/README.md

-# obsidian_template
- A tempalte vault folder for using Obsidian for literature note taking puporses
+# Obsidian template vault folder

+Clone or download this repository and open the folder in Obsidian to use the template

+For further info please visit the following [guide]().